OpenTasmania/oj-server/docs/plan.md

 * **Static Data Pipeline**: Adopt a **Pluggable ETL Processor** architecture for static transit data (GTFS, NeTEx, etc.).
 All data will be transformed and loaded into a single, standardized, and format-agnostic **Canonical Database Schema**.
-This creates a single source of truth for all static data within the PostgreSQL database.
+This creates a single source of truth for all static data within the PostGIS database.
 * **Real-time Data Service**: Implement a **Pluggable Processor Architecture** for real-time transit feeds (GTFS-RT, SIRI, etc.).
 A continuously running service will ingest data, where specialized plugins transform each format into a * *Canonical Data Model**.
 This standardized data is then cached and made available through an API.